rhyolight/numenta-web/packages/numenta.com/pages/resources/videos/jeff-hawkins-johns-hopkins-apl-talk.md

 ---
 author: Jeff Hawkins
-description: "Jeff Hawkins’ Simons Institute talk is part of the Computational Theories of the Brain Workshop held on April 17, 2018.
-In his talk, he proposes that the neocortex learns models of objects using the same methods that the entorhinal cortex uses to map environments."
+description: "Jeff Hawkins gave a presentation at the Johns Hopkins Applied Physics Lab Colloquium Series where he previewed a framework for understanding how the neocortex works.
+Watch the video to see him introduce the framework and discuss its implications."
 date: 2018/09/21
 image: https://img.youtube.com/vi/pmIs9Eh08gA/sddefault.jpg
 hideImage: true